adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 *"It's okay though, the site works without Javascript turned on"*.

 Some think this covers it.
-But as demonstrated before, when Javascript is turned on (the majority do turn it on) that is not enough on it's own.
+But as demonstrated before, when Javascript is turned on (the majority do have it on) this is not enough.

 *"Cutting the mustard"*